dubems/AppWebSms/README.md

 #### AppWebSmsMessage

-- `setDestination('')`: Accepts a phone to use as the notification sender.
 - `setMesssage('')`   : Accepts a string value for the notification body.
 - `setSchedule('2017-01-13 10:30:04')`   : Accepts a date-time string for when the notification should be sent.